Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 have no idea how long, or ever, it will be before Gao can ever be a safe home for us?
 Do we make a home in the very nest-bed of our Human Cousins?"
 She waved a paw at the closed door.
 "There is an *entire planet full of Sister Shoo outside these walls*.
-They are not like us....but they are the best Cousins, the best resource, the best *protection* outside of Stoneback we could ever wish for, which is why Stoneback sent us here, out of harm's way, that they could get on with the bloody work at home and not worry about our safety."
+They are not like us... but they are the best Cousins, the best resource, the best *protection* outside of Stoneback we could ever wish for, which is why Stoneback sent us here, out of harm's way, that they could get on with the bloody work at home and not worry about our safety."
 Laamu returned